docopt/docopt/README.md

 Beat that!
-The option parser is generated based on the docstring above that is passed to `docopt` function.  `docopt` parses the usage pattern (`"Usage: ..."`) and option descriptions (lines starting with dash "`-`") and ensures that the program invocation matches the ussage pattern; it parses options, arguments and commands based on that.
+The option parser is generated based on the docstring above that is passed to `docopt` function.  `docopt` parses the usage pattern (`"Usage: ..."`) and option descriptions (lines starting with dash "`-`") and ensures that the program invocation matches the usage pattern; it parses options, arguments and commands based on that.
 The basic idea is that *a good help message has all necessary information in it to make a parser*.